JACKPOT GAMES →

 How do you play the various Jackpot games?

 Powerball: Pay $2 and choose 5 from 69 numbers and 1 from 26 for the Powerball (or ask for a Quick Pick and the system will generate your numbers for you).
 You can add Power Play (which can increase your winnings) for an extra $1.
-You can buy up to 13 weeks (26 drawings) in advance by asking for Advance Play.
-Drawings are held on Wednesdays and Saturdays at approximately 9pm.
+For an additional $1 per play, choose the Double Play option, and you will have a second chance to match your Powerball numbers in an additional drawing conducted immediately after the Powerball drawing.
+You can buy up to 13 weeks (39 drawings) in advance by asking for Advance Play.
+Drawings are held on Mondays, Wednesdays and Saturdays at approximately 9pm.

 Mega Millions: Pay $2 and choose 5 from 70 numbers and 1 from 25 for the Megaball (or ask for a Quick Pick and the system will generate your numbers for you).
 You can add Megaplier (which can increase your winnings) for an extra $1.
 You can buy up to 13 weeks (26 drawings) in advance by asking for Advance Play.
 Drawings are held on Tuesdays and Fridays at approximately 9pm.

 Lucky for Life: Pay $2 and choose 5 from 48 numbers and 1 from 18 for the Lucky Ball (or ask for a Quick Pick and the system will generate your numbers for you).
-You can buy up to 13 weeks (26 drawings) in advance by asking for Advance Play.
-Drawings are held on Mondays and Thursdays at approximately 8:38pm.
+You can buy up to 13 weeks (91 drawings) in advance by asking for Advance Play.
+Drawings are held seven days a week at approximately 8:38pm.

-Lotto: Pay $1 and choose 6 out of 42 numbers or ask for a Quick Pick and the system will generate your numbers for you.
-You can buy up to 13 weeks (26 drawings) in advance by asking for Advance Play.
-Drawings are held on Wednesdays and Saturdays at approximately 7:35pm.
+Colorado Lotto+: Pay $2 and choose 6 out of 40 numbers or ask for a Quick Pick and the system will generate your numbers for you.
+For an extra $1 per play you can add Plus and play your same numbers against a second drawing.
+You can buy up to 13 weeks (39 drawings) in advance by asking for Advance Play.
+Drawings are held on Mondays, Wednesdays and Saturdays at approximately 7:35pm.